 Prevent Policy

-Prevent Policy (October 2024)
+Prevent Policy (July 2025)

-docx, 115.44 KB
+docx, 172.59 KB

 1. Introduction

-1.1 The Office for Students (OfS) monitors what higher education providers do to prevent people being drawn into terrorism.
+1.1 The Office for Students (OfS) monitors what higher education providers do to prevent people from being drawn into terrorism.
 The government created two sets of statutory guidance to support the strategy, one of which is specifically for higher education bodies.
-To comply with the Prevent duty the University needs to:
+To comply with the Prevent duty, the University needs to:

 - assess the risks associated with Prevent and draw up a plan to mitigate these